 Just 100 mg of magnesium more per day reduced stroke risk by 8%

 Magnesium plays a vital role in the relaxation and contraction of muscles

 as well as bone formation and energy production

-If having a good amount of magnesium is so advantageous, how do we get it into our Millville diets best?
+So if magnesium is so beneficial, how do we get it into our Millville diets best?
 Well, eating is a good start!

 Beans are tasty and add variety to your diet.
 Soybeans are tops for magnesium, but kidney, navy, split pea, and lentils are good, too.

-However you choose to consume your magnesium, just eat and enjoy!
+No matter how you decide to get your magnesium, just eat and enjoy!
 We can check if you have any signs of magnesium deficiency that may require a more aggressive nutritional approach, too.
 Otherwise, as in chiropractic, natural is best!
 Contact Wilson Family Chiropractic to discuss your magnesium status and how chiropractic care is beneficial, too.